Tyler-Ouellette/audit-logs-viewer/README.md

 # Prerequisites

-Install the Dynatarce dt-app toolkit:
+Install the Dynatarce dt-app toolkit and then make sure it is added to your $PATH in environment variables:
 ```
 npx dt-app@latest
 ```